 curl works but

-Updated by sonalkr132 (Aditya Prakash) about 1 year ago
+Updated by sonalkr132 (Aditya Prakash) over 1 year ago

 Net:HTTP with timeout (Net::OpenTimeout) after after 60 seconds